mayurk224/mayurk224/README.md

 Curious mind, Passionate coder transforming ideas into digital reality.
 Fluent in languages from React JS to JavaScript.
 Thrives on constantly evolving with technology.
 Let's code and create together!

-* 🌍  I'm based in Nagpur/MH/India
+* 🌍  I'm based in Pune/MH/India
 * ✉️  You can contact me at [mayurkamble0250@gmail.com](mailto:mayurkamble0250@gmail.com)
-* 🧠  I'm learning React Js, Firebase
+* 🧠  I'm learning Python
-* 🤝  I'm open to collaborating on Full Website
 * ⚡  I'm currently elevating my Skills as a Frontend Mentor by doing some small Projects

 ### Skills